-Summary: Are you planning to buy your first home in Seattle in 2019 or 2020?
+Summary: Are you planning to buy your first home in Seattle in 2020?
 Do you want to minimize your down payment expense?
 Give the FHA loan program a look.

 In a previous blog post, we wrote about the increasing number of millennials who are buying homes, and how many of them are using FHA loans to finance their purchases.